 - Podstel and Podstel Umbrella – two locations exquisitely managed, in two of the centers of Bucharest: first in the civic center, at the Union Square, the other 2 metro stops away at the Romana Square.
 While the first one is minutes away from the Old Center, the second is right on to Victoriei Avenue, the promenade of this soulful city for more than two centuries now

 - First Hostel is minutes away from Union Square, located in a generous space that will make you feel like home.
-A bit further from the unceasing downtown traffic, it is 10 minutes walking far from Tineretului Park, the biggest in the south part of the city.
-There, you’ll be able to rent bikes or go for a long walk or a jog around the lake.
+A bit further from the unceasing downtown traffic, it is 10 minutes walking far from Tineretului Park, the biggest greenery in the south of Bucharest.
+There, you’ll be able to rent bikes, go for a long walk or a jog around the lake.

 - Midland Hostel is a bohemian choice that is also on Victoriei Avenue, close to the Amzei market.
-Chose it to be 10 minutes away from the Royal Palace – the nowadays National Art Museum, in the Revolution Square, 2 minutes away from the market and supermarkets, 10 minutes away from the metro station Romana.
+Chose it if you want to be 10 minutes away from the Royal Palace – the nowadays National Art Museum.
+Revolution Square is 2 minutes away as well.

-On the other end of the spectrum, the capital of Romania, once a very uniform country in terms of revenues and lifestyles people had during the communist time, offers now options for every pocket and taste.
-Chic boutique hotels with a vintage flavor accommodate 4 and 5-star are accommodated in establishments that look old outside but brand new, equipped with all the modern facilities, on the inside.
+The capital of Romania was once a very uniform country in terms of revenues and lifestyles during the communist time.
+Nowadays, you can find chic boutique 4 and 5-star hotels, with a vintage flavor, located in establishments that look old outside but brand new, equipped with all the modern facilities, on the inside.
 You will need to spend a minimum of 90 USD per night for a room in one of the following options, all of which I consider a great choice for money if you want a beyond comfortable setting for your holiday:

 - Epoque Hotel believes in serenity and sophistication.
 They are located three minutes away from the Cismigiu park, in a quiet area of vintage houses, literally hidden from sight.
 Google maps will be a good friend and help you get there, don’t you worry.
 They offer a retreat in the heart of the city, are extremely welcoming and friendly and although it is quite an impressive establishment that resembles a smaller palazzo, it offers a feeling of home.
 It is a multiple-time awarded venue, perfect for a business trip as well as for a family vacation.
 Warmly recommended!